 In the good old days, it usually went something like this: In a best-case scenario, you would make an appointment to take delivery of your boat.
 A knowledgeable dealership employee would greet you warmly, invite you aboard the boat and start teaching.
 Before the boat ever left the dock, you would be given a guided your around the boat, feature by feature, system by system. you would be shown how to run a proper pre-boating check, ventilate the bilge, turn on the battery switch and top off your fluids.
 Instruction would be given in how to turn things on and off, and what to look for, if something wasn’t operating properly.
 You would see how to reference the binder full of carious component and engine owner’s manuals to learn maintenance and operating procedures.
 Then you’d go for a ride to become familiar with the boat, dock it and figure out how to button things up.

 Unfortunately, sometimes it may have gone more like this: You signed a check, were given the keys, shown where the owner’s manuals were and wished happy boating.
 The individual manuals, while full of information, could sometimes be a handful to wade through to get the right information you needed immediately, and it took some study and digesting to really know your boat thoroughly.

 Formula is always striving to make your boating experience as carefree as possible, and instructional materials that assist you in caring for and operating your boat will help achieve that goal.
-We hope you see them as helpful and a great way to truly wish you "happy boating!"
+We hope you find them helpful and a great way to truly wish you “happy boating!”